 Joint Accessibility Advisory Committee

 The council of every municipality having a population of more than 10,000 people is required to establish an accessibility advisory committee, made up of members of the public.
-The Joint Accessibility Advisory Committee (under subsection of the Accessibility for Ontarians with Disabilities Act) is a joint committee between the County of Dufferin and the Town of Orangeville.
-For more information on the Joint Accessibility Advisory Committee, click here.
+The Accessibility Advisory Committee (under subsection of the Accessibility for Ontarians with Disabilities Act) is appointed for a term of four (4) years, corresponding with the term of Council.

 Dufferin County's Multi-Year Access Plan 2022-2025 outlines the County's commitment to reducing or removing barriers for people with disabilities throughout our corporation.